GUIDELINES AND CODE OF ETHICS FOR RESPONSIBLE CONDUCT OF RESEARCH

 The purpose of this set of guidelines is to provide a positively oriented set of practical suggestions for maintaining integrity in research.
 Not only does the ethical conduct of science satisfy a scientific moral code, it also leads to better scientific results.
 Because, the adherence to ethical research practice leads to more attention to the details of scientific research including qualitative analysis, quantitative & statistical techniques and to more thoughtful collaboration among investigators.
 Also, the credibility of science with the general public, depends on the maintenance of the highest ethical standards in research.

 Observance of these guidelines will help an investigator avoid departures from accepted ethical research practice and prevent those most serious deviations that constitute research misconduct.
 Research misconduct is defined as fabrication, falsification, or plagiarism including misrepresentation of credentials in proposing, performing, or reviewing research or in reporting research results.
 It does not include honest error or differences of opinion.
-Misconduct as defined above is viewed as a serious professional deviation that is subject to sanctions imposed both by the University by many professional associations and in the case of funded research, the respective funding agency.
+Misconduct as defined above is viewed as a serious professional deviation that is subject to sanctions imposed both by the Institution by many professional associations and in the case of funded research, the respective funding agency.

 These guidelines can be used as a common repository of generally accepted practice for experienced researchers and as an orientation to those beginning research careers.
 Although some of these principles apply to all fields of research including scientific research, social and behavioral sciences that involve collection and interpretation of data.
 These materials can be adapted or specified in a more particular form appropriate for each scholarly discipline or academic unit.
 In fact, many academic units have developed excellent handbooks on research ethics and integrity.
-When in doubt about the accepted ethical standards in a particular case, a researcher should discuss the matter on a confidential basis with an academic supervisor, another respected colleague, or the Dean of Research of the University.
+When in doubt about the accepted ethical standards in a particular case, a researcher should discuss the matter on a confidential basis with an academic supervisor, another respected colleague, or the Dean of Research of the Institution.

 Authors who present the words, data, or ideas of others with the implication that they own the same, without attribution in a form appropriate for the medium of presentation, are committing theft of intellectual property and may be guilty of plagiarism and thus of research misconduct.
 This statement applies to reviews and to methodological and background/historical sections of research papers as well as to original research results or interpretations.
 If there is a word-for-word copying beyond a short phrase or six or seven words of someone else's text, that section should be enclosed in quotation marks or indented and referenced, at the location in the manuscript of the copied material, to the original source.
 The same rules apply to grant applications and proposals, to clinical research protocols, and to student papers submitted for academic credit.
 Not only does plagiarism violate the standard code of conduct governing all researchers, but in many cases it could constitute an infraction of the law by infringing on a copyright held by the original author or publisher.